Best Things To Do in Sitges in 3-Day Itinerary

-Sitges is a town that is very close to Barcelona and that many will know for its carnivals, its film festival, its beaches, and its nightlife.
+Sitges is a town that is very close to Barcelona and that many will know for its carnivals, film festival, beaches, and nightlife.

 In this post, I will tell you what to see and do in Sitges in 1, 2, and 3 days.
 Let’s go!